-Endothal is a herbicide that does not have regulatory approval for use in the EU.
+Endothal is a selective, contact herbicide.
 It is highly soluble in water and semi-volatile.
 Based on its chemical properties it is not expected to leach to groundwater.
 It is generally non-persistent in soils.
 Endothal is highly toxic to mammals but is not expected to bioaccumulate.
 It is a recognised irritant.
 It is moderately toxic to fish and aquatic organisms but is less toxic to birds.

 The following alerts are based on the data in the tables below.
 An absence of an alert does not imply the substance has no implications for human health, biodiversity or the environment but just that we do not have the data to form a judgement.